justinjiajia/bigdata_lab/spark_executor_allocation_on_EMR.md

 When launching a shell, make sure to set executors' idle timeout (`spark.dynamicAllocation.executorIdleTimeout`) to a longer time interval (e.g., 10 minutes).

-The default timeout is 60s.
+The default timeout is 60s (set [here](https://github.com/apache/spark/blob/master/core/src/main/scala/org/apache/spark/internal/config/package.scala#L707) ?).
 If we were not to configure the property to a longer time interval, idle executors would be automatically removed after 1 minute.

 We don't need to specify the `--deploy-mode` flag, because spark shells can only run in client mode.
 If you try to launch a shell in cluster mode, you'll see an error message as follows: